BLCM/BLCMods/Borderlands 2 mods/Astor/Quest Reward/Double Quest Reward Redux/ReadMe.md

 ### Note:

 For those who were familiar with the previous Mod, the weapon/Item marked with a (*) are:
- - Upgrade (like the Bitch/Commerce in Uncle Teddy)
+ - Upgrade (like the Bitch/Commerce in Uncle Teddy mission)
- - New Unique weapon/item rewards (like the Tidal Wave in Slap Happy)
+ - New Unique weapon/item rewards (like the Tidal Wave in Slap Happy mission)
  - ... or restored Unique weapon/item rewards "gone" in the original Koby's Mod.

 Feel Free to use the BLCMM tool to select the option of your choice.